helpshift/pypiprivate/README.rst

 How it works?
 -------------

+Update: We have published a blog post that explains the usage, approach and rationale in detail - `Private Python Package Index with Zero Hassle`_.

 At present ``pypiprivate`` comes with only one command to publish a package (more utilities for package search and discoverability are coming soon).